DOMjudge/domjudge/doc/manual/install-judgehost.rst

 any other tasks on the same CPU core the judgedaemon is using:
 ``GRUB_CMDLINE_LINUX_DEFAULT="quiet cgroup_enable=memory swapaccount=1 isolcpus=2"``

+On modern systems where cgroup v2 is available, DOMjudge will try to use that.
+This requires kernel versions 5.19 or 6.0 or later to support reporting peak memory usage.
+If not found, the system will try to fall back to cgroup v1, but this might require you to add ``systemd.unified_cgroup_hierarchy=0`` to the boot options as well.

 You have now configured the system to use cgroups.
 To create the actual cgroups that DOMjudge will use you need to run::